Passsoni08/Passsoni08/README.md

 ### 🏀 My background

-Former basketball player with 10+ years of experience.
+Former basketball player with over a decade of experience.
 Sports gave me the opportunity to live in 7 Brazilian cities and spend 2 years in Argentina, where I also learned Spanish 🇦🇷.

 ### 💻 Tech journey